Junaidkhan1485786/pyttsx3_intro_part/README.md

 Volume Control: The volume of the speech can also be adjusted.

 Events: You can attach event listeners to get callbacks when the speech starts, ends, or encounters an error.
+Example with Voice Selection
+Here’s a more advanced example demonstrating voice selection and event handling: